-- 6.14 HKCC conducts daily Margin back-testing to test (a) Margin coverage by comparing the Margin Rates with the actual daily price movements; and (b) sufficiency of Margin on all HKCC Participants' Clearing Accounts by comparing the simulated closing-out losses with the Margin. - 6.15 HKCC performs sensitivity analysis of the margining model on a monthly basis to test how the level of Margin coverage and risk exposures are affected by different market conditions with different assumptions and model parameters such as a longer closing-out period or lookback periods of different duration.
-This analysis will be conducted more frequently when the market is unusually volatile, less liquid or when the concentration of positions held by an individual HKCC Participant increases significantly. - 6.16 A high level summary of the back-testing and sensitivity analysis results are disclosed to the public via the HKEx website on a monthly basis. - 6.17 HKCC will arrange annual independent validations of the margining model starting from 2015.
-The validation will include the assessment of the robustness and effectiveness of the model as well as the back-testing methodology.
+- 6.14 HKCC conducts daily Margin back-testing to test (a) Margin coverage by comparing the Margin Rates with the actual daily price movements; and (b) sufficiency of Margin on all HKCC Participants' Clearing Accounts by comparing the simulated closing-out losses with the Margin. - 6.15 HKCC also performs sensitivity analysis of the margining model on a monthly basis to test how the level of Margin coverage and risk exposures are affected by different market conditions with different assumptions and model parameters such as a longer closing-out period or lookback periods of different duration.
+This analysis will be conducted more frequently when the market is unusually volatile, less liquid or when the concentration of positions held by an individual HKCC Participant increases significantly. - 6.16 A high level summary of the back-testing and sensitivity analysis results is disclosed to the public via the HKEX website on a monthly basis. - 6.17 HKCC performs an annual independent validation of the margining model.
+The validation includes the assessment of the robustness and effectiveness of the model as well as the back-testing methodology.